-View All Bioacoustic Data Narratives Music Video What is Cucusonic?
+View All Bioacoustic Data Narratives Music Film What is Cucusonic?
 Participants Methods Background Partners Map

 Cucu: meaning the Spanish vocalisation of the sound of frogs (like in the chant cucu, cantaba la rana, cucu, debajo del agua translated as cucu, sang the frog, cucu, under the water), represents for us the capacity of language and culture to convey a human relationship to nature.